cmoyd76/cmoyd76/README.md

 ## I'm an Engineer, Husband and DAD:exclamation:

 - 🌱 I’m currently learning everything 🤣
-- 👯 Looking to collaborate with other developers
+- 👯 Looking to collaborate with others
 - 🔭 2023 Goals:
    - Learn Javascript (Full Stack)...
 Starting with Vue 3
    - Become a Kafka Jedi